2 Days in Limerick

 After a busy day sightseeing, chill out at Nancy Blakes pub in Denmark Street Limerick, this lovely little pub is located in the heart of the Treaty City, and its the perfect place to enjoy a few pints of Guinness.
 Nancy’s is a great spot for spending a long night enjoying Limericks nightlife and the outback area in the back of the pub is a lively little spot.

-There are a number of other great pubs with 2 minutes walk of Nancy,’s Smyth’s bar and the Icon nightclub are across the road from Nancy Blake’s.
-Flannery’s on 17 upper Denmark street is just up the street and offers a large selection of Irish whiskeys and craft beers, it’s lovely with a cosy little bar and a larger bar top enjoy, depending on what mood you’re in!!!
+There are a number of other great pubs within 2 minutes walk of Nancy’s, like Smyth’s bar and the Icon nightclub which are across the road from Nancy Blake’s.
+Flannery’s on 17 upper Denmark street is just up the street and offers a large selection of Irish whiskeys and craft beers, it’s a lovely cosy little bar and with a larger bar upstairs to enjoy, depending on what mood you’re in!!!

 I hope you find this article useful, we welcome any suggestions or recommendations by email to email@example.com.